semaphoreci/docs/docker-layer-caching_5bd8981304286356f0a53bc1.md

 To ensure a better cache hit, you should choose The `SEMAPHORE_GIT_BRANCH` Semaphore 2.0 environment variable as a tag.
 This way, each GitHub branch will have its own cache and therefore you will avoid cache collision.

-In order to improve the speed of pushing and pulling images in your Semaphore builds, the Docker container registry should be geographically as close as possible to the Semaphore 2.0 build servers that are located in Germany.

 ## See Also